SalimAmarti/SalimAmarti/README.md

 - **Spotify challenge:** *Finished*.

-   *I participated to the Onyx Data Dataset challenge on Spotify data.*
+   *I participated and won the Onyx Data Dataset challenge on Spotify data.*

     [Click here to see the project](https://github.com/SalimAmarti/Spotify_Challenge).